COSMOS-UALR/TopicStreamsTools/README.md

 1. idFieldName
 The name of the field the tool will use to identify each entry.
 This should be a date field in your dataset such as a date of publication.
 ![ID Field](/images/idField.png)

+1. (Optional) model_type
+Type of topic model to use.
+Options: LDA, HDP.
+Default is LDA (Recommended).
+With LDA, the model attempts to fit the corpus to the specified number of topics.
+HDP will attempt a best guess at the number of topics (with a maximum threshold of 150) and show  the 'numberTopics' most represented topics.

 1. (Optional) encoding
 Specifies the encoding of the file.
 Optional, UTF-8 is the default.